432 Park Avenue: Interior

 The finalized plans called for 147 apartments in total: 122 luxury condominium units of one to six bedrooms between floors 34 and 96, and 25 studio units on floors 28 and 29.
 The highest units, on floors 91 through 96, contain layouts that differ from those of the units on the floors below.
 The tower's condominium units feature 15 ft 6 in-high ceilings.
 The smallest unit is a 351 sqft studio, while the largest unit is the 8255 sqft, six-bedroom, seven-bath apartment on floor 96, with its own library.
 A sample medium-sized unit, #35B, covers 4000 sqft with three bedrooms and four-and-a-half baths, facing south and west with views of Central Park to the northwest.
 Macklowe initially placed thick frames on some of the windows, as he wanted to highlight the views of Central Park, but some tenants removed these frames because they took up interior space.

 The building's amenities include 12 ft ceilings, golf training facilities, and private dining and screening rooms.
 On floor 12 is an 8500 ft2 private restaurant with a 5,000 ft2 private terrace, which has been led by chef Shaun Hergatt since 2016.
 Floors 12 through 16 comprise a "club unit" with a fitness center; a swimming complex with a 75 ft pool, whirlpool, sauna, and steam room; private meeting rooms, including a 14-seat boardroom; and a library curated by Assouline Publishing.
 The Atlantic magazine described the screening room as having velvet armchairs and the meeting room as having mahogany paneling.
+Macklowe branded these amenities as the "432Club".